How well can you speak and understand French? By taking the French proficiency test, you can know your accurate level of fluency and competence.

 In 1998, the French Language Centre of the CCI Paris Ile-de-France established the TEF test.
 This has been recognized by the French Ministry of Education, Interior, Higher Education, Research, and Innovation.

-Many governments also accept TEF for various purposes, like work permits and immigration to France and Canada.
+Many governments also accept TEF for various purposes, such as work permits and immigration to France and Canada.

 E.g., the Canadian Department of Immigration, Refugees, Citizenship, the Quebec Ministry of Immigration, Francisation, and Integration, and the Swiss State Secretariat for Migration.

-Unlike DELF and DALF, TEF is a single-level test where you get a score per your French proficiency.
+Unlike DELF and DALF, TEF is a single-level test where you get a score based on your French proficiency.
 It checks four abilities: reading, listening, speaking, and writing.
 All TEF varieties are valid for only two years.

 TEF provides four distinct versions that cater to various needs.